 The word then denotes time and is used in the sense of both past tense and the future tense.
 The word than is used in a comparison.
 The difference between then and than is explained in this article.

 What Does Then Mean?

 Before delving into the difference between then and than, first of all, let us have a look at the definition given to each of these terms, then and than, by the Oxford English dictionary.
 The adverb then means “at that time; at the times in question.”

 You normally compare two objects in the figure of speech called Simile.
-Simile is a figure of speech where there is a wealth of similarity between two objects.
+A simile is a figure of speech where there is a wealth of similarity between two objects.